maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 ## Introduction

-This document serves as the definition of the coding standards for source files in the Spring Framework.
+This document defines the coding standards for source files in the Spring Framework.
 It is primarily intended for the Spring Framework team but can be used as a reference by contributors.

 The structure of this document is based on the [Google Java Style](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html) reference and is _work in progress_.